Proving Your Income: A Guide for Self-Employed Individuals

 Common Challenges and How to Overcome Them

-Fluctuating income: Use an average income over 12 months or two years to show stability.
+Fluctuating income can be a challenge.
+Use an average income over 12 months or two years to show stability.
+This method can help lenders see that you have a consistent earning pattern.

-Mixing personal and business funds: Open a separate business bank account to simplify tracking.
+Mixing personal and business funds complicates income verification.
+Open a separate business bank account to simplify tracking.
+This separation makes it easier to provide clear documentation of your business income.

 If you are planning to apply for a loan, rent a home, or open new financial accounts, start collecting these documents early.
 Clear proof of income helps you avoid delays and increases your chances of approval.